joschu/trajopt/doc/tutorial.rst

   :start-after: BEGIN vel
   :end-before: END vel

-The parameter :code:`"distance_limit : .05"` means the position of the link (r_gripper_tool_frame) moves by less than .05 in each timestep, for each component (x,y,z).
+The parameter :code:`"max_displacement : .05"` means the position of the link (r_gripper_tool_frame) moves by less than .05 in each timestep, for each component (x,y,z).

 Now, let's look at the user-defined costs and constraints.
 We define an vector-valued error function :code:`f(x)`, and the Jacobian of this function :code:`dfdx(x)`. f(x) returns the x and y components of the transformed vector (which both equal zero if the vector points up).